chromemilk/chromemilk/README.md

 - 👋 Hi, I’m @chromemilk
 - 👀 I’m interested in reverse engineering, pen testing, robotics engineering/programming, math
 - 🌱 I’m currently learning game hacking with C++
-- 💞️ I’m looking to collaborate on NoResolve.cc CSGO cheat
+- 💞️ I’m the lead developer on  the NoResolve.cc CSGO cheat
-- 📫 How to reach me (dont)
+- 📫 How to reach me (don't)
 - 😄 Pronouns: (not important)
 - ⚡ Fun fact: I have won multiple C++ programming comps ranging from local to international